We haven’t gone to church in a long time.

-We don’t have a lot of choices for English-speaking churches in Germany.
+We didn’t have a lot of choices for English-speaking churches in Germany.

-I don’t want a rock and roll, laser show kind of church and it’s unfortunate that so many rely on these churchtainment distractions to get people through the doors.
+I don’t want a rock and roll, laser show kind of church and it’s unfortunate that so many rely on these churchtainment distractions to get people through their doors.

-We probably won’t attempt to go back to a church until July or later.
-We’re moving back to the States this summer and I don’t have great hopes of finding a church where we’ll fit in.
+We recently moved back to the States and I don’t have great hopes of finding a church where we’ll fit in.

 I won’t lose my salvation.
 I still love Jesus.

 I realize many will think I’m selfish for not dragging my family to church.